List of international sports federations: International Organisations of Sports for the Disabled

 International Organisations of Sports for the Disabled (IOSDs) are independent organisations recognised by the IPC as the sole representatives of a specific impairment group.

-The IPC currently recognises 4 IOSDs:
+The IPC currently recognises 3 IOSDs:

+Following two years of talks, and relevant decisions by both their General Assemblies, on 1 January 2023, the Cerebral Palsy International Sports and Recreation Association (CPISRA) and the International Wheelchair and Amputee Sports Federation (IWAS) were merged to form World Abilitysport.

-IPC-recognised International sports federations non-eligible for membership
+IPC-recognised international sports federations (not eligible for membership)

 The IPC recognises a number of international sports federations which are not eligible to be IPC members, but contribute to the development of sport opportunities for athletes associated with the Paralympic Movement and have organisational goals that are compatible with the Vision and Mission of the IPC.

-The following 14 are IPC-recognised international sport federations:
+The following 13 are IPC-recognised international sport federations:

-Global Association of International Sports Federations (GAISF)

-Federations whose sports are either included in the Olympic Games (ASOIF, AIOWF) or recognized by the IOC (ARISF) are also members of the Global Association of International Sports Federations (GAISF), formerly known as SportAccord.
-Other members of GAISF (non-IOC recognized) compose the Alliance of Independent Recognized Members of Sport (AIMS).